-R404.2.43.
+R404.2.3.
 Accessible parking.
-Where new EVSE installed spaces and/or new EV ready spaces and new accessible parking space(s) are both provided, parking facilities shall be designed so that at least one accessible parking space shall be an EV ready space or EVSE installed space.
+Where new accessible parking space(s) are provided, parking facilities shall be designed so that at least one accessible parking space shall be an EV ready space or EVSE installed space.
 The accessible parking space shall be included in the total EV parking spaces as required in Table R404.2.2.